deis/example-nodejs-express/README.md

       }
     }

-Install your dependencies locally using an `npm install`:
+Install your dependencies on your local workstation using an `npm install`:

 	$ npm install
     express@3.1.0 node_modules/express